Flood Warnings

 Flood Warning

-Flooding of homes and businesses is expected.
+Definition: Flooding of homes and businesses is expected.
 Act now.

-As with Flood Watch plus
+As with Flood Watch plus:

 - Move pets, vehicles, food, valuables and other items to safety